latex3/hyperref/README.md

 Included are:

- 1. `hyperef' The main hyperlinking functionality.
+ 1. `hyperef` The main hyperlinking functionality.
- 2. `backref' a package by David Carlisle to provide links back from bibliography to the main text; these are hypertext links after using hyperref.
+ 2. `backref` a package by David Carlisle to provide links back from bibliography to the main text; these are hypertext links after using hyperref.
- 3. nameref' a package to allow reference to the *names* of sections rather than their numbers.
+ 3. nameref` a package to allow reference to the *names* of sections rather than their numbers.

 ## DOWNLOAD

-`hyperref' is available on CTAN: https://ctan.org/pkg/hyperref
+`hyperref` is available on CTAN: https://ctan.org/pkg/hyperref

 Also a ZIP file is provided that contains the files, already sorted in a TDS tree:
   CTAN:install/macros/latex/contrib/hyperref.tds.zip

-"CTAN:" means one of the `Comprehensive TeX Archive Network' nodes or one of its mirrors.
+"CTAN:" means one of the 'Comprehensive TeX Archive Network' nodes or one of its mirrors.
 This is explained in https://texfaq.org/FAQ-archives